 10. Pumpkin Seeds:

-These are some of the best food sources of manganese.
+These are some of the best foods high in manganese.
 If you find yourself deficient in this vital trace mineral, waste no time in incorporating these foods in your diet!